Projects

 Project Endometronics

 Project Endometronics originated from the 2023 Vinuri De Silva Biodesign Competition.
 After achieving the Vinuri De Silva Biodesign Competition Prize, the team proceeded to the semi-finals in the 2023 Medtech Actuator Origin Program.
-The team consists of biomedical engineering, biotech and science students all collaborating to build and validate a proof of concept by 2025.
+The team consists of biomedical engineering, biotech and science students all collaborating to build and validate a proof of concept by the end of 2025.

 More projects to come!